-The subjectAlternativeName extension SHOULD be present for server certificates (including "host" and "service" certificates in the grid context), and, if present, MUST contain at least one FQDN in the dNSName attribute.
-If an end-entity certificate needs to contain an rfc822 email address, this rfc822 address SHOULD be included as an rfc822Name attribute in this extension only.
+The subjectAltName extension SHOULD be present for server certificates (including "host" and "service" certificates in the grid context), and, if present, MUST contain at least one FQDN in the dNSName GeneralName.
+If the certificate contains a CN, then the CN MUST contain the same FQDN as one of the subjectAltName extensions52.